 Here’s what your completed whipped cream should look like:

 Lime is one of my favorite flavors and combined with coconut and strawberry it’s like a fresh summer breeze in a bowl.
 I especially love lime zest, but the juice is a bit overpowering for me.

 I thought the taste testers would all agree, but my husband surprised me by preferring a version with two tablespoons of juice and a bonus dash of zest.
 Everyone’s taste is different, so I encourage you to use the lime as you like to enhance the strawberries.

 Coconut flour is a unique flour to work with and doesn’t substitute well with other flours, so I don’t recommend any substitutions.
 Coconut flour can be found at Costco (I love Costco), or the natural foods store.
 My local grocer also carries it in their natural food section.
 You can also buy it online by following the link on the recipe.
-You may also learn lots more about coconut flour and it’s pros and cons, along with an index of my recipes with it in it here.

 There’s some cooking going on here, but it’s actually lots of fun!
 I think the key is to allow plenty of time, and one of the great things about this Paleo strawberry shortcake recipe is time is on your side.
 Once the cake’s out of the oven, you control the pace, and everything can sit in the fridge until you’re ready.
 And don’t forget, the cook gets the biggest helping!